Cocol (MH834r)

 Glyph or Iconographic Image Description:

-This is black-line drawing of the simplex glyph for the personal name Cocol (perhaps "Quarrel" or "Entrusted to Someone") is attested here as male.
+This is black-line drawing of the simplex glyph for the personal name Cocol (perhaps "Quarrel" or "Pain") is attested here as male.
 It shows something curvy (colli) that is also a snake (coatl) or a worm, given the head with the eye.
 So, it is being considered here as a compound glyph.
 The object that is both curvy and a snake could also possibly account for the reduplication of the co-.

 Description, Credit: